pmndrs/react-ogl/README.md

 ### What is it?

-**react-ogl** is a barebones [react renderer](https://reactjs.org/docs/codebase-overview.html#renderers) for [OGL](https://npmjs.com/ogl) with an emphasis on minimalism and modularity.
-Its reconciler simply expresses JSX as OGL elements -- `<mesh />` becomes `new OGL.Mesh()`.
+react-ogl is a barebones [react renderer](https://reactjs.org/docs/codebase-overview.html#renderers) for [`ogl`](https://npmjs.com/ogl) with an emphasis on minimalism and modularity.
+Its reconciler simply expresses JSX as ogl elements — `<mesh />` becomes `new OGL.Mesh()`.
 This happens dynamically; there's no wrapper involved.

 ### How does this compare to [`@react-three/fiber`](https://github.com/pmndrs/react-three-fiber)?

-react-ogl is a complete re-architecture of `@react-three/fiber` with:
+react-ogl is a complete re-architecture of @react-three/fiber with:

 - **no defaults**; you have complete control.
 No default renderer, camera, etc. For library/engine authors, this allows components to be completely transformative of rendering behavior and API.
 But this freedom leads to boilerplate.
 For both users and authors, there are —
-- **extendable helpers**; react-ogl exports helper components and hooks for both web and native with an API familiar to `@react-three/fiber`, but these helpers are also modular.
+- **extendable helpers**; react-ogl exports helper components and hooks for both web and native with an API familiar to @react-three/fiber, but these helpers are also modular.
 This enables you to change or extend rendering behavior and API while maintaining interop with the react-ogl ecosystem.

+The API is the same as @react-three/fiber, but react-ogl is completely extensible.

 ### What does it look like?

-Elements can be completely declarative, or you can bridge the two with `<primitive object={MyOGLObject} />`.
+Elements can be completely declarative, or imperative with `<primitive object={MyOGLObject} />`.

 ```jsx
 import * as OGL from 'ogl'